paylhorse/sands-of-sodis/README.md

 ## Console Commands

-I've chosen to make public the robust Debug Console being used internally for balancing: you can find it in the Dev Room.
+I've chosen to make public the robust Debug Console being used internally for balancing: it can be accessed from the Dev Room.

 Commands used in the in-game console are structured as follows: